 - Summarizes the most recent results on structural identification of a networked system, attack identification and prevention

-Graduate students, researchers and engineers in systems engineering with background in control, mechanical, aerospace, automotive, electrical, industrial engineering
+Graduate students, researchers and engineers in systems engineering with background in control, mechanical, aerospace, automotive, electrical, and industrial engineering

-2. Background mathematical results
+2. Background Mathematical Results

 - No. of pages: